Variational Learning for Unsupervised Knowledge Grounded Dialogs: Variational RAG (VRAG)

 \subsection{Training details}

-We train our network to maximize the ELBO objective (Equation \ref{eq:ELBO}).
-We initialize our document-prior (for both RAG and VRAG) and document-posterior (for VRAG) networks with the pretrained DPR-Multiset model.\footnote{This can be used to initialize a model in Hugging Face, see \url{https://huggingface.co/transformers/model_doc/dpr.html} } This model is pre-trained using data from the Natural Questions \cite{NQ}, TriviaQA \cite{TriviQA}, WebQuestions \cite{WebQuestions}, and CuratedTREC \cite{CuratedTREC} datasets.
+We train our network to maximize the ELBO objective (Equation \ref{eq:elbo}).
+We initialize our document-prior (for both RAG and VRAG) and document-posterior (for VRAG) networks with the pretrained DPR-Multiset model\footnote{This can be used to initialize a model in Hugging Face, see \url{https://huggingface.co/transformers/model_doc/dpr.html}} pre-trained using data from the Natural Questions \cite{NQ}, TriviaQA \cite{TriviQA}, WebQuestions \cite{WebQuestions} and CuratedTREC \cite{CuratedTREC} datasets.

-During the training of the model, it can be difficult to re-build the document index after every change to the document representation parameters in $f$, therefore the parameters in $f$ are kept constant \cite{RAG}.
+During the training of the model, it can be difficult to re-build the document index after every change to the document representation parameters in $f$, therefore similar to \citeauthor{RAG}, the parameters in $f$ are kept constant.

 We used early stopping with $patience=5$ on recall of the validation sets to prevent overfitting of models.
 The loss was optimized using AdamW Optimizer \cite{AdamW}.
-More details about the hyper-parameter settings are available in Appendix B .
 We also found it useful to continue training the response-likelihood for both RAG and VRAG after the joint training is complete.
-This is because while training, the decoder-likelihood function often lags behind prior (for RAG) and posterior (for VRAG) -- we discuss this in more detail in Section ~\ref{sec:finetuning}.
+This is because while training, the decoder-likelihood function often lags behind prior (for RAG) and posterior (for VRAG).